tier4/caret_doc/docs/configuration/practical_example.md

    ```

    If a target application is large and complicated, `arch.search_paths` method may consume time more than 1 minute.
    For decreasing consumed time, you can ignore nodes and topics and specify depth of search.
-Refer to [パスの探索方法](../configuration/inter_node_data_path.md) for more details.
+Refer to [Define inter-node data path](../configuration/inter_node_data_path.md) for more details.

 3. Check the path as you expected